-The final round will take place at the Believers in Business Conference in New York City on February 23-24, 2018.
-Finalists meet with missional business professionals and case client representatives, and present their final recommendations in a PowerPoint document before a panel of judges.
-The first place winner will be announced on the same day.
+The final round will take place at the Believers in Business Conference in New York City on February 23, 2019.
+Finalists will meet and present their final recommendations in PowerPoint before a panel of judges.
+The winners will be announced on the same day.

 Can I attend the final round if I'm not a finalist?

 Yes!
 We strongly encourage you to attend if you are a MBA or graduate student or professional.
 It will be a unique opportunity to meet kingdom entrepreneurs, learn from their experiences, and network with other like-minded people.
 However, the Believers in Business Conference is designed for MBA students.
 Registration for undergraduates will be accepted by the conference administration on a case by case basis if you are not a finalist.
 We will live-stream the final round event for the competition’s private Facebook group members.

 Judges will evaluate all team submissions based on a rubric that includes business and faith metrics.
 The case company owner will be one of the judges.
 The rubric will be released to all participants as part of the case file so you will know what to focus on in your recommendations.